jindroush/atari-inform-interpreter/README.md

 The files drv_\*.asm and drv_\*.fnt are included depending on VIDEO symbol setting.
 Asm files contain code for each video driver, using unified interface.
 FNT files are the binary images of the fonts, sourced from various other programs and modified for use with this package.
+Release notes (sometimes quite verbose) are in the beginning of boot.asm file.

 #### Building:
 To compile the code, use MADS and configure various command-line settings: